Poor Señorita: Casting

 On January 4, 2016, Regine Velasquez renewed her contract with GMA Network.
 During the contract signing, Velasquez stated that she will be doing a musical-variety-comedy show and a "light" comedy series for 2016.
 She described her character in the show as "a very different character for me to play."
 Her last acting role before Poor Señorita was I Heart You, Pare! in 2011.

 In a story conference held on January 29, 2016, actresses Snooky Serna and Jaya along with Sheena Halili, Valeen Montenegro, Jillian Ward, Miggs Cuaderno and Zymic Jaranilla joined Velasquez for the series while Mikael Daez acting as her love interest.
 Dominic Zapata directed the show.
-StarStruck season 6's finalists Elyson de Dios and Ayra Mariano, who were personally requested by Velasquez herself to be part of her show, also joined the cast.
+StarStruck season 6's finalists Elyson de Dios and Ayra Mariano, were personally requested by Velasquez to join the cast.
 It served as their first drama series after StarStruck.

+Production

+Principal photography commenced in February 2016.
+Filming concluded in July 2016.

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of Poor Senorita earned a 21.5% rating.
-While the final episode scored a 22% rating.
+The final episode scored a 22% rating.